 Vacation Rental Program

-Special vacation rental means a dwelling unit that is rented, leased or assigned for tenancies of less than 28 days duration.
+Special vacation rental means a dwelling unit that is rented, leased, or assigned for tenancies of less than 28 days duration.
 Information on opening a legal vacation rental can be found here.

 To report an illegal vacation or rental property, call the Monroe County Tax Collector’s Transient Rental Fraud Hotline at 1-855-422-4540.
-ALL CALLERS WILL REMAIN COMPLETELY ANONYMOUS.

 File a Code Compliance Complaint

-- Online: Code Compliance Complaints can be made here.
+- Online: Code Compliance Complaint Form

 - By phone: